s10wen/kapow-skeleton/kapow-skeleton/DATABASE.md

 # Database Backups

-If you'd like a namespaced database dump adding to the repo each time you run `vagrant halt` you need to add a new trigger to your `Vagrantfile` which can be found in the root of your `/Vagrant` folder.
+If you would like a namespaced database dump adding to the repo each time you run `vagrant halt` you need to add a new trigger to your `Vagrantfile` which can be found in the root of your `/Vagrant` folder.

 This assumes that you have the [Vagrant Triggers](https://github.com/emyl/vagrant-triggers) plugin installed as per the [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) documentation.